wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

     **shipping_charges**:
     (numeric) (optional) Shipping charges for the product.
     Possible Values: Any numeric value

+    **btn_url**:
+    (string) (optional) Set URL of your own customizable button.
+Global setting is used when left empty or default PayPal Button
+    Possible Values: A URL to an image

     **btn_size**:
     (string) (optional) Set size of the button either 'large' or 'small'.